mfisher87/presentation-cng2025/slides.md

 :::elevator-pitch
 <hr />

-GeoJupyter is an open and community-driven effort to [reimagine geospatial interactive computing experiences]{.jupyter-orange} to enable **more people to confidently engage with geospatial data**.
+GeoJupyter is an open and community-owned effort to [reimagine geospatial interactive computing experiences]{.jupyter-orange} to enable **more people to confidently engage with geospatial data**.